Image missing description

 In the research project, user partners such as Equinor and Statkraft have been involved.
 Based on the findings regarding the climate impact of hydrogen, they have modified their procedures to measure hydrogen emissions in their operations.

-"They are now measuring leaks across the entire value chain, that is to say everything from production to pipelines, storage, and use.
-There are leaks leaks at every stage.
+"They are now measuring leakages across the entire value chain, that is to say everything from production to pipelines, storage, and use.
+There are leakages in every stage.
 The instruments used for such measurements until now have mainly been related to safety and the detection of larger hydrogen leaks.
 The same instruments do not have the ability to measure small leaks, and therefore the industry must develop new types of leak detection technology," says Sand.

-When it comes to the application areas for hydrogen, she believes it can be a solution in sectors that are difficult to decarbonize.
+When it comes to the application areas for hydrogen, she believes it can be a solution in sectors that are difficult to decarbonize and an option for storing energy from variable renewables.

 "In the steel industry, for example, hydrogen can replace coal, and it may also be relevant in heavy-duty transport and shipping, where there is great interest in the use of hydrogen and other cleaner fuels," she says.

-"However, for the longest routes, liquid ammonia or methanol are more relevant, as they are more energy-dense, meaning they can store more energy in a smaller volume.
+"However, for the longest routes, liquid ammonia or methanol may be more relevant, as they are more energy-dense, meaning they can store more energy in a smaller volume.
 Both are produced from hydrogen," Sand explains.